urbit/urbit.org-reloaded/content/faq.md

 ### Do I have to pay taxes on stars? {#grant-5}

 Yes.
-If you are American, we need your W-9 before we can pay you your stars.
+In the United States, stars are considered to be income.
+If you are American, we need your W-9 before we can pay out your stars.
 If you’re not an American, you don’t need to get us any forms, but you do need to personally follow the relevant tax laws in your jurisdiction.
-In the United States, stars are considered to be income.

 ### Can I create a bounty? {#grants-6}